ReadyResearchers-2023-24/BHWebsite/README.md

 - Javascript

 ## Future Plans
-- Build a search engine with either JavaScrpit or Python
+- Build a search engine with JavaScrpit
 - Further website design
 - Add videos for engagement and/or quizes and/or games